-Waldorf dolls are simple, natural and snuggly and they bring so many benefits for the child.
+Waldorf baby doll toy is a simple, natural and snuggly.
+Waldorf doll brings so many benefits for the child.
 A neutral expression allows a child to develop his imagination and to see the doll as happy, sleepy, angry, sad or whatever situation is.
 What I love the most is that fabric and wool makes her warm and absorb the scent of the child.

 I am happy how head turned out and think her expression is pretty cute.
 It took three attempts to make eyes equal.
 Cheeks are made with natural doll making red wax.

 Unfortunately I haven’t take pictures of making head as I was so occupied by doing it and trying to make things right.
 But if you follow Farmish Momma‘s tutorial your will be fine, she explained everything to the detail.